dmc1985/leboncoin-test/README.md

 To separate the logic for data fetching from the display, all data fetching and formatting occurs in the components in the pages directory while all the display logic belongs in the components directory.
 The majority of the fetching logic is in getServerSideProps(), but I also needed to handle the refreshing of data on the client side to show new messages once they were sent.
-The only formatting of data that occurs in the components is the formatting of dates since this is a display issue that is largely dependent on the user's timezone and language.
+The only formatting of data that occurs in the components is the formatting of dates since this is a client-side display issue that is largely dependent on the user's timezone and language.

 Once I had a basic, working display of conversations and messages, I implemented the sending of messages.
-A small feature that I added to improve accessibility is to enable new message to be sent either by clicking the arrow button or pressing the enter key.
+A small feature that I added to improve accessibility is to enable new messages to be sent either by clicking the arrow button or pressing the enter key.

-After the messages could be sent, the new message must become visible by programmatically scrolling to the bottom of the container.
+After the messages could be sent, the new message must become visible which requires programmatically scrolling to the bottom of the container.
-As soon as the key functionality was complete, I went back and improved the styling to ensure it was correct for both desktop and mobile based on the screens provided.
+As soon as the key functionalities were in place, I went back and improved the styling to ensure it was correct for both desktop and mobile based on the screens provided.

 To address security concerns, I put all the fetching of data in getServerSideProps since this is safer than client-side fetching.
 When fetching data, I make a check that the user is authenticated (i.e. the userId is truthy), and I redirect to a login page if it is falsy.